TheSmashy/TFU/hardware/TFU-E2.md

 - EDC enthusiasts
 - Low-signature, high-fidelity environments

+## Why 219BT Triple?

+At first glance, you might ask: *why run a 219BT triple at 5A when a single 519A at 5000–4500K already performs so well?*

+The answer comes down to design intent.
+We pursued the 219BT triple as a compact, low-power EDC path — and testing showed it was far more than “enough.”

+- **Efficient power curve:** A 5A triple provides endurance across real-world EDC modes without overwhelming heat.
+- **Beam quality:** The 219BT 4500K 90CRI punches above its weight.
+Compared to other TFU-standard emitters:
+  - 219B 4500K → rosier tint, pleasing but niche.
+  - 519A 4500K → creamy, soft white, excellent generalist.
+  - 219BT 4500K → deliberate, honest, serious white that renders detail cleanly without oversaturation.

+The result is a beam that feels purposeful.
+It doesn’t flatter, it doesn’t soften — it tells the truth.
+That honesty is what made the 219BT triple worth standardizing.

+**Doctrine:** *Builds should not only work — they should reveal the truth of the light.*

 ## Clip Specification – TFU-E2 Doctrine

 The TFU-E2 is **field-ready by design**.
 Clip selection is not aesthetic — it is functional.